 Peer Review of Subject Design Practice is framed around four key areas of subject design:

-The dimensions and descriptors in the Subject Design Report templates illustrate what is expected to demonstrate effective Subject Design Practice.
-Advisory Notes on Learning Design Considerations are provided to inform Subject Design Practice.
+The dimensions and descriptors in the Subject Design Report Advisory Notes illustrate what is expected to demonstrate effective Subject Design Practice.
+Learning Design Considerations for Subject Design Advisory Notes are provided to inform Subject Design Practice.